chophilip21/chophilip21.github.io/_posts/openssh_part2/2023-03-19-openssh_part2.md

 $ sudo ufw allow 3389/tcp
 ```

 That's it! once you understand how it works, everything is very easy.

+**Note:** Watch out for your public IPs changing.
+When router disconnects and reconnects, it re-registers to network and therefore makes changes to the IP address.

 # 2.0 - Using VPN

 There are multiple ways to tackle the SSH problems, and each methods have its own pros and cons.
-And one of the obvious risks for port-forwarding, is `security` aspect.
+And one of the obvious risks for port-forwarding, is the `security` aspect.
 Unlike File Transfer Protocol (FTP), which only enables you to upload, delete, and edit files on your server, SSH can accomplish a wide range of tasks, and therefore has much higher risks.

 <figure>
 <img src="/openssh_part2/How-port-forwading-works-1.jpg" alt="openssh">